1496 (18th March)

 1499 (21st February)

-A son, Edmund was born to Mary’s parents, Elizabeth and Henry VII, at Greenwich Palace.
+Mary’s brother, Edmund was born to Elizabeth of York and Henry VII, at Greenwich Palace.

 A peace was agreed between England and Scotland to be sealed with the marriage of Mary’s elder sister, Princess Margaret

 to James IV of Scotland